ysree/meetup-rsvp/README.md

 # Json Stream to Postgresql
-Json Stream to Postgresql using docker, kubernetes
+Python application reads Json Stream from "ws://stream.meetup.com/2/rsvps" and stres the rsvps to Postgresql on Docker, kubernetes